mxz7/nypsi/economy/karma.md

 to purchase an item, use the command below.

 ```
-$karmashop buy <item>
+/karmashop buy <item>
 ```

 items on the karma shop have a limited stock, so make sure to buy them before stock runs out.

 ## how often is the karma shop open

-the karma shop opens periodically, usually about once a month.
+the karma shop opens at the bot's discretion, 2-5 times a month